EoinOKelly/Epic-KFC/server/docs/architecture/backend_architecture.md

 - No private key storage.
 - No server-side Signal ratchet/session state.
 - No group chat or conversation model.
-- No blockchain transaction submission route.
+- No direct Ethereum transaction submission from FastAPI request handlers.
+- No blockchain worker implemented in the backend package yet.
 - No admin audit-log viewer.
 - No distributed rate limiter.